CoEDL/ILR/docs/_pages/rpi_setup.md

 - A Raspberry Pi 3

-- A micro-SD card for the Raspberry Pi (16GB)
+- A micro-SD card for the Raspberry Pi (16GB minimum !)

 - A computer with a micro-SD card reader